 Comprehensive Early Intervention

-Effective early intervention programs identify and address risk factors such as exposure to violence, family instability, or struggles in school.
+Effective early intervention programs identify and address risk factors such as exposure to violence, family instability, or school struggles.
 These programs often include elements like counseling, mentorship, family support, and educational help.
 By building resilience and providing positive alternatives, these initiatives not only help individual youths but also enhance community safety and well-being.

 Think about a time when early intervention could have changed a person’s path.
 What was the situation, and what kind of intervention might have helped?